Pet Dental Services: Anesthetic free teeth and dental care for your dog or cat with licensed vetrinarians throughout California and Florida.

 A: Yes!
 Non-anesthetic dental cleanings are usually a much better alternative for older pets, and for pets with chronic kidney, liver or heart disease who might not be a candidate for general anesthesia.

 A: No. While the vast majority of dogs and cats will benefit greatly from non-anesthetic dental, there are some for whom it is not appropriate.
 Examples of pets who are poor candidates for non-anesthetic dental include pets with: severe gingivitis, caries, fractured teeth or stomatitis.
-Our non-anesthetic dental (NAD) technicians are aware of the limitations of our drug-free technique.
-Whenever they discover a loose or fractured tooth, gum disease, tumors, epuli, abscess or any other condition that necessitates a doctor’s intervention, they are quick to bring it to the attending vet's attention.
+Our non-anesthetic dental (NAD) hygienists are aware of the limitations of our drug-free technique.
+Whenever they discover a loose or fractured tooth, gum disease, tumors, epuli, abscess or any other condition that necessitates a doctor’s intervention, they are quick to bring it to the attending vet’s attention.
 In cases where it is discovered that NAD is not appropriate, pet owners are much more receptive to traditional dental methods because they know they have tried the drug-free approach first.

-A: A well-trained and experienced non-anesthetic dental (NAD) technician can usually tell within a few minutes whether the patient's temperament will allow for a successful procedure.
+A: A well-trained and experienced non-anesthetic dental (NAD) hygienist can usually tell within a few minutes whether the patient’s temperament will allow for a successful procedure.
 In some cases, they are able to calm fearful pets enough to allow for a full cleaning.
 Other times, though, they will determine that the patient’s temperament simply is not conducive to anesthesia-free treatment and they will recommend an alternative treatment approach.